Leasehold service charges explained

 caretakers or concierges

-Services you can be charged for
+What you can be charged for

-You are not required to pay for services that are not provided for in your lease.
+Services charges should be set out in your lease.
+You do not have to pay for services that are not in your lease.

 Reserve or sinking funds